thatvirtualboy/thatvirtualboy.github.io/_posts/2020-03-09-migrating-blogger-to-github.markdown

 - jekyll
 author: Ryan Klumph
 read_time: true
-excerpt: "Migrating off Blogger was an easy decision, but less easy to properly complete from beginning to end.
-This post will cover some of the additional tweaks and gotchas needed to finish the job."
 ---
 Recently I made the switch from writing on Google’s Blogger platform to Github Pages using Jekyll.
 It’s been a welcome and refreshing change.
 A little more on that [here](/2020/03/05/blog-on-github.html)...
 Hopefully this post helps someone on a similar journey.